rob-picard-teleport/teleport/rfd/0127-encrypted-session-recordings.md

 ### Key Types

 This design relies on a few different types of keys.

 - File keys generated by `age`.
 These are per-file data keys used during symmetric encryption and decryption of recording data.
 - `Identity` and `Recipient` keys used by `age` to wrap and unwrap file keys.
   These are software generated, asymmetric `X25519` keypairs.
 - `RSA2048` keypairs owned by HSM/KMS keystores.
 These are used to wrap and unwrap `Identity` keys.
-"Wrapping" in the context of this document refers to software OAED encryption using `RSA2048` public keys and `SHA256` hashes.
+"Wrapping" in the context of this document refers to software OAEP encryption using `RSA2048` public keys and `SHA256` hashes.
-  "Unwrapping" refers to OAED decryption through direct integration with an HSM or KMS.
+  "Unwrapping" refers to OAEP decryption through direct integration with an HSM or KMS.
 Integrating with keystore backends in this way allows for proxy and host nodes to use the easily accessible `Recipient` keys during encryption instead of requiring access to any of the key material managed by the